d3/d3/index.markdown

 ### Modules

-D3 is highly extensible, with optional modules available as needed, without bloating the core componentry.
+D3 is highly extensible, with optional modules available as needed, without bloating the core library.
 The only required feature of D3 is the selection implementation, along with transitions.
-For convenience, the default `d3.js` file also includes standard SVG shape generators andexex utilities, such as scales and data transformations.
+For convenience, the default `d3.js` file also includes standard SVG shape generators and utilities, such as scales and data transformations.

 Several additional modules are available that are not included in the default build.
 The `geo` module adds support for geographic data, such as translating GeoJSON into SVG path data.
 The Albers equal-area projection is included in this module, as it is well-suited to choropleth maps.
-The `geom` module includes several computational geometry utilies, such as algorithms for Voronoi diagrams and convex hulls.
+The `geom` module includes several computational geometry utilities, such as algorithms for Voronoi diagrams and convex hulls.
 The `csv` module supports reading and writing comma-separated values, a common alternative to [JSON](http://www.json.org/).
-Lastly, the `layout` module includes various resuable visualization layouts, such as force-directed graphs, treemaps, and chord diagrams.
+Lastly, the `layout` module includes various reusable visualization layouts, such as force-directed graphs, treemaps, and chord diagrams.